hashicorp/terraform-website/content/source/docs/enterprise/admin/backup-restore.html.md

 ![Screenshot: the TFE install dashboard, with the API token visible](./images/token.png)

 -> **Note:** This authorization token is specific to the Terraform Enterprise installation.
-Unless otherwise specified during installation of the new Terraform Enteprise instance, the authorization token used to create a backup will be different than the authorization token used to perform a restore.
+As a result, the authorization token used to create a backup may be different than the authorization token used to perform a restore.
+Please ensure you are using the correct authorization token when performing a backup or restore operation.

 The backup and restore API is separate from the Terraform Enterprise application-level APIs and cannot be accessed with Terraform Enterprise user, team, or organization API tokens.